tilezen/vector-datasource/docs/layers.md

 * `id`: from OpenStreetMap
 * `kind`: see below
 * `source`: `openstreetmap.org`
-* `landuse_kind`: See description above, values match values in the landuse layer.
+* `landuse_kind`: See description above, values match values in the `landuse` layer.

-TIP: While not provided in the data, your stylesheet will need to set an effective  `sort_key` to indicating correct z-order for GL rendering that stacks between landuse and road layers.
+TIP: While not provided in the data, your stylesheet will need to set an effective  `sort_key` to indicating correct z-order for GL rendering that stacks between `landuse` and `roads` layers.

 **Building properties (common optional):**